HDFGroup/hdf-rest-api/Types/index.rst

 ==============================

 Variable length strings allow each element of an array to only use as much storage as needed.
-This is convenient when the maximum string length is not know before hand, or there is a great deal of variability in the lengths of strings.
+This is convenient when the maximum string length is not known before hand, or there is a great deal of variability in the lengths of strings.

 *Note:* Typically there is a slight performance penalty in accessing variable length